Anonymousicse/ICSE2024/README.md

 ## code

 The **code** folder stores all the source code of this experiment.
-In the folder, there are three folders: experiment, nen, lib and songua.
+In the folder, there are four folders: experiment, nen, lib and songua.

 The **experiment** folder stores the implementation code of three RQs.
 The execution of RQs depends on the implementation of the algorithm in the nen folder.